deepakkt1/RestuarantPOS/README.md

 /var/www/html/images

+For the application to run, you need:

+1. Apache
+2. PHP
+3. Curl

-For the application to run, you need apache and php installed.
-More details on how to install them can be found here for [Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-on-ubuntu-16-04) , [Windows](https://www.znetlive.com/blog/how-to-install-apache-php-and-mysql-on-windows-10-machine/) and [Mac](https://jason.pureconcepts.net/2016/09/install-apache-php-mysql-mac-os-x-sierra/)
+More details on how to install Apache and PHP can be found here for [Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-on-ubuntu-16-04) , [Windows](https://www.znetlive.com/blog/how-to-install-apache-php-and-mysql-on-windows-10-machine/) and [Mac](https://jason.pureconcepts.net/2016/09/install-apache-php-mysql-mac-os-x-sierra/).
+Instructions to install Curl for [Ubuntu](http://www.brocade.com/content/html/en/sdn-controller/3.0.0/software-installation/GUID-BF7C280A-A9C6-4C13-A253-7A425FE5CD3F.html) and [Windows and Mac](https://help.zendesk.com/hc/en-us/articles/229136847-Installing-and-using-cURL)

 ## [Demo of the solution](https://youtu.be/8huxRhXXZBU)